 The right to restrict processing.
 Refers to an individual’s right to block or suppress processing of their personal data.

 The right to data portability.
 This allows individuals to retain and reuse their personal data for their own purpose.

 The right to object.
 In certain circumstances, individuals are entitled to object to their personal data being used.
 This includes, if a company uses personal data for the purpose of direct marketing, scientific and historical research, or for the performance of a task in the public interest.

 Rights of automated decision making and profiling.
 The GDPR has put in place safeguards to protect individuals against the risk that a potentially damaging decision is made without human intervention.
 For example, individuals can choose not to be the subject of a decision where the consequence has a legal bearing on them, or is based on automated processing.

-Along with all other companies impacted by this regulation, ZoomInfo will be GDPR compliant by May 25th.
-This means our B2B contact database will satisfy personal data privacy requirements put in place by GDPR.
-Similarly, ZoomInfo recommends that customers and partners who use, control, or process the personal data of persons within the EU and other European countries prepare for the GDPR.
+Along with all other companies impacted by this regulation, ZoomInfo is GDPR compliant.
+This means our B2B contact database satisfies personal data privacy requirements put in place by GDPR.
+Similarly, ZoomInfo recommends that customers and partners who use, control, or process the personal data of persons within the EU and other European countries to be GDPR compliant.

-To make it easier for our customers and partners to comply with the GDPR, ZoomInfo now offers the option to select a default data set, which excludes contact information for individuals identified as EU residents.
+To make it easier for our customers and partners to comply with the GDPR, ZoomInfo offers the option to filter contacts and companies by location — including the exclusion of individuals identified as EU residents.
 This functionality presents ZoomInfo users with the ability to remain compliant while using our products.

 Read more content on GDPR compliance and data privacy!